carlgieringer/sophistree/Features.md

 ## Outcomes

+- Node coloring updates to reflect outcomes.
+- Edge style updates to reflect outcomes.
 - Highlights reflect outcomes
 - Highlights update to reflect changed outcomes.

-## Graph management
+## Map management

 A user can:

 - rename a map
-- delete a graph (if any graph exists)
+- delete a map (if any map exists)
-- create a new graph
+- create a new map
-- open an existing graph
+- open an existing map
-- download a graph
+- download a map
-- download all graphs
+- download all maps
-- import a graph by uploading a file containing a single graph
+- import a map by uploading a file containing a single map
-- import multiple graphs by uploading a file containing multiple graphs
+- import multiple maps by uploading a file containing multiple maps

 …from the app menu.

-Graph import guidelines:
+Map import guidelines:

-- imported graphs do not overwrite existing graphs
+- imported maps do not overwrite existing maps
-- a graph file with an older format is automatically converted to the current format if possible.
+- a map file with an older format is automatically converted to the current format if possible.

 ## Selection

 - Clicking on a highlight selects any excerpts and appearances using the highlight's excerpt.
-It also pans the graph to make the selected entities' elements visible if they are not already.
+It also pans the canvas to make the selected entities' elements visible if they are not already.
-- Clicking a graph element (node or edge) selects the element's entity.
+- Clicking a canvas element (node or edge) selects the element's entity.
-- Clicking on the graph canvas deselects all entities.
+- Clicking on the canvas canvas deselects all entities.
 - Clicking an entity list row selects the row's entity.

 Guidelines:

 - When an entity is selected:
-  - It's elements in the graph get a distinguishing outline.
+  - It's elements in the canvas get a distinguishing outline.
   - It's row in the entity list gains a distinguishing color.
   - The node editor displays that entity's information